ashmit0920/knowledge-retrieval-engine/README.md

 ## Tools and Technologies Used

-- Llama 3.1 70B versatile for answering user's queries
+- Llama 3.1 70B and Gemini 1.5 Flash for answering user's queries
 - HuggingFace's MiniLM-L6-v2 for embedding the text extracted from user's document
 - FAISS (Facebook AI Similarity Search) as a vector database
 - Groq API Inference to run Llama 3 remotely